 In 2011 I gained a BTEC Level 5 Professional Diploma in Advanced Sport and Remedial Massage (now called Soft Tissue Therapy) from the highly regarded London School of Sports Massage.

-In 2003 I was awarded a BSc (Hons) in Health Sciences and Herbal Medicine from Westminster University which as well as educating me in the use of herbs, developed my understanding of anatomy, physiology, biochemistry and pathology to a far deeper level than my massage training involved.
+In 2003 I was awarded a BSc (Hons) in Health Sciences and Herbal Medicine from Westminster University.
+As well as educating me in the use of herbs (a subject that had fascinated me for years), this degree developed my understanding of anatomy, physiology, biochemistry and pathology to a far deeper level than my massage training involved.

 I have been based at the The 919 Physiotherapy Clinic for over ten years where I have experienced treating a wide range of clients including climbers, runners, cyclists, athletes and circus performers as well as people recovering from injury or coping with chronic health issues, or wishing to address work related issues.
 I attend courses every year to keep up to date and to develop new skills and knowledge; I enjoy this ongoing training enormously and return to work with even more enthusiasm than before.
 I am currently undertaking CPD in the Joanne Elphinston Movement System which aims to improve movement and performance, developing greater ease, self-awareness, efficiency and balance.